U.S.-Japan Climate Partnership: Increasing the Availability of Affordable Clean Energy

 Before joining the Foreign Service in 2001, Mr. Forsberg worked at a law firm in Tokyo, taught history in the University of Maryland system and researched U.S.-Japan relations, publishing America and the Japanese Miracle (2000) on Japan’s postwar economic revival.
 Forsberg graduated with a B.A. in history from Whitman College in Washington State and a Ph.D. from the University of Texas at Austin.
 He is married and has one adult daughter.

-Ryo Minami, Deputy Commissioner for International Policy on Carbon Neutrality, Japan’s Ministry of Economy, Trade and Industry (METI)
+Izuru KOBAYASHI, Deputy Commissioner for International Affairs, Agency for Natural Resources and Energy (ANRE), Ministry of Economy, Trade and Industry (METI)

 Yukiko Sato, Head of Japan Business Development, AWS Japan

 Yukiko Sato oversees AWS Japan’s overall Commercial Sales Go-To-Market approach across large enterprises, digital native customers, independent software vendors, and small and medium-sized customers.
 She is also one of the spokespersons for Amazon / AWS sustainability initiatives, participating in multiple events.
 Prior to joining AWS in 2019, Ms. Sato worked for major technology companies such as Apple and Motorola.
 In her last position at Intel, she led the Automotive Global Account, managing all deliverables and strengthening executive relationships.